App Store & Google Play Screenshots Generator

 The entire generator is a single page.tsx file.
 No routing, no extra layouts, no API routes.

-Add a LOCALES array and locale tabs to the toolbar.
-Every slide src uses base — no hardcoded paths:
+Add a LOCALES array and a <select> locale picker to the toolbar.
+Every slide src uses a base variable — no hardcoded locale paths:

 type Locale = typeof LOCALES[number];